 • If you are on Facebook, you can go to the church Facebook page @SouthernTierChurch.

-• The service will also be available on our YouTube channel
+• The service will be available on our YouTube channel.

 If you have a need, we want to encourage you to reach out to the church.
-We are not meeting together in person, but the church is not “closed.”
 We are looking for opportunities to love and serve each other and our community.
-If you have a physical need, we have five deacon candidates.
+If you have a physical need, we have five deacons.
 If you have a spiritual need, our three elders are ready.
 Justin Coffin is still working and maintaining office hours.
 We will be asking and so let us know if there is any way we can help.

-During this time when we will not be meeting in person, the church will still have financial responsibilities.
-We were scheduled to reveal and discuss the budget on March 29th.
-(That meeting will be rescheduled).
-We would like to encourage you to continue to give financially to support the church, even while we are not meeting together.
-We also understand that there are many who have lost income entirely or who have reduced income due to the coronavirus closures and that may impact an individual’s ability to give.
+During this unprecedented time, the church will still have financial responsibilities.
+We would like to encourage you to continue to give financially to support the church.
+We understand that there are many who have lost income entirely or who have reduced income due to the coronavirus closures and that may impact an individual’s ability to give.

 There are a few options for you to be able to give if you are able.